IVAs: Self-Service Solutions that Work

 The IVA market is expected to experience “hockey stick” growth during the next few years.
 Now that there are several vendors delivering on IVAs’ promise, additional innovation and breakthrough enhancements in AI are expected to take these solutions to an even higher plane of performance with each passing year.
 DMG estimates that the number of customers using IVAs will increase by more than 100 percent in each of the next three years, between calendar years 2022 and 2024.
 Furthermore, we expect this IT segment to experience a 50 percent growth in customers for the following two years, 2025 and 2026.

-Donna Fluss, founder and president of DMG Consulting LLC, provides a unique and unparalleled understanding of the people, processes, and technology in the dynamic and rapidly transforming contact center and back-office markets.
-DMG Consulting LLC delivers expert guidance, industry reports, and primary research that drives the strategic direction of the customer and employee experience, contact center, and back-office markets.
+Donna Fluss, founder and president of DMG Consulting, provides a unique and unparalleled understanding of the people, processes, and technology in the dynamic and rapidly transforming contact center and back-office markets.
+DMG Consulting delivers expert guidance, industry reports, and primary research that drives the strategic direction of the customer and employee experience, contact center, and back-office markets.
 Donna can be reached at firstname.lastname@example.org.